Dauntlesspaul/flowva-auth-flow/README.md

 - **Simulated Account Creation**: For the sign-up process, users will receive a simulated success message once the account is created (without actually storing data anywhere).
 - **Simulated Sign-In**: For the login process, users will be redirected with a simulated success message once login is successful.
 - **Simulated Password Reset**: The password reset functionality shows a simulation of sending a reset link to the user's email.

-## Demo

-- **Sign In**: Users can sign in with their email and password.
-- **Sign Up**: New users can create an account with their email, password, and confirmation of the password.
-- **Reset Password**: Users can request a password reset if they forget their password.

 ## Technologies Used